2 teenage boys electrocuted while rescuing dog from canal in Northern California

 DIXON, Calif. -- Authorities in California say two teenage boys were electrocuted while trying to rescue a dog from an irrigation canal at an orchard.

-KTXL-TV reports the Solano County sheriff's office says that when they walked into a canal Monday in Dixon to save the dog, one of the boys touched a nearby electrified gate.
+The sheriff's office said that two of the boys, identified as 17-year-old Jacob Hourmouzus of Elk Grove and 17-year-old Jacob Schneider of Dixon, jumped in to save the dog.
+As the two boys grabbed the dog and reached up to the metal bridge to keep from being pulled down the canal, witnesses say the two teens appeared to be electrocuted and could not release their grip.
+The third boy saw this happening and jumped into the canal and knocked the boys off the bridge.

-The California Highway Patrol says first responders found the teens in a nearby field.
-It is unclear who pulled them from the water.
+The third boy pulled the teens and the dog out and one of the girls called 911.

-The boys were taken to a hospital where they died.
-Their names have not been released.
+The boys were taken to a hospital in Vacaville where they later died.

-Dixon High School Principal Stephanie Marquez says they were students of the school and that counseling services will be available for their classmates Tuesday.
+PG&E arrived on scene and quickly deactivated power to the energized bridge, making the site safe for investigators.

 The sheriff's office says the dog survived.